Polish arms sales to Republican Spain: Quality issue

-Opinion about poor quality of arms from Poland was popular in the republican zone, and some correspondents noted that “fascist Poland” was even suspected of deliberately selling defective hardware.
+Opinion about poor quality of arms from Poland was popular in the republican zone.
 Historiographic works usually also underline that SEPEWE weapons were second-rate materiel up to the point of having been unusable altogether.
+Some scholars suggest that the Poles deliberately engineered a fraud, either selling defective weapons or making sure that the good ones are intercepted by the Nationalists; author of a recent monograph refers to Poles as "malhechores".
 The opinion pointing to inferior or even substandard quality is upheld by Polish scholars, though it is applied more cautiously to most or at least many products delivered.
 They underline that arms sold were in vast majority unwanted by the Polish army and remained in warehouses, at times for many years.
 Most were withdrawn from service as obsolete and unfit for modern warfare; produced at times in the late 19th century and acquired by the Poles some 20 years earlier, they had been phased out as the Polish army was getting modernized.
 They were largely worn out, and poor maintenance contributed to their low quality.
 Some were new products, but refused by the army as unreliable, non-standard, incomplete or even faulty.

 There are scholars who claim that opinion about poor quality is at least overemphasized.
 They maintain that 30-year-old weapons are common in technology-dependent armies of today, especially that most arms sold by Poland were unsophisticated categories like rifles or hand grenades.
 It is noted that technical incompetence in militia-dominated Republican troops combined with corruption, poor logistics and makeshift maintenance services often prevented effective usage of arms, and that the Nationalists extensively used seized and aged Polish imports, like the Chauchat submachine guns.
 Some products were state-of-the-art weaponry; the Browning BAR machine guns seized by the Germans in September 1939 were used by Wehrmacht until 1945.
 Finally, it is claimed that alleged poor quality was used as easy excuse for poor Republican military performance.